 Use multiple options for filtering, tagging and sorting

-With its advanced AI-powered search, Brandfolder lets you file and search your asset library by different criteria, including product SKU, performance and popularity.
+With its AI-powered search, Brandfolder lets you file and search your asset library by different criteria, including product SKU, performance and popularity.
 This could be useful if you have high numbers of people accessing creative files using different search criteria.
+But bear in mind Brandfolder aren’t the only DAM with AI search.

 Keep creative control when collaborating across teams